RocketScientist26/USB_Configurable_Servo-Firmware/Docs/Servo Firmware/SWV statistical profiling/Readme.txt

-Image "Servo Firmware - SWV statistical profiling - no USB.png" shows profiling results while PID is running but without USB app polling status continuously.
-Image "Servo Firmware - SWV statistical profiling - with
-USB.png" shows same but with app polling status continuously (PID also running).
+Image "no USB.png" shows profiling results while PID is running but without USB app polling status continuously.
+Image "with USB.png" shows same while app is polling continuously status (PID is also running).

 As you can see most of the time MCU runs functions in "App_Loop()" (like "LED_Update()", "USB_Det()", etc..), which can be interrupted even much more